What is Double Taxation?

 Countries that solely use the exemption method are termed tax havens, as they do not tax –or apply low tax rates to – foreign earned income by resident corporations and individuals.
 Most tax havens attract wealthy individuals, multinational corporations, and financial institutions that seek to minimize tax liabilities.

-However, there’s been some criticisms of tax havens in that they protect financial transactions of criminals and shady businesses and facilitate money laundering.
-Examples of tax havens include The Cayman Islands, Bermuda, The Bahamas, and Cyprus, among others.
+However, tax havens are being criticized for helping protect the financial transactions of criminals and shady businesses and facilitate money laundering.
+Examples of tax havens include The Cayman Islands, Bermuda, The Bahamas, and Cyprus.

 2. Foreign tax credit (FTC)